top of page

 4. Worked Example

-Calculate the total EOSB entitlement at year 20 by combining the two accrual bands, then divide this total by 20 years to derive the straight-line service cost per annum.
+To calculate the total EOSB entitlement at year 20, combine the two accrual bands.
+Then, divide this total by 20 years to derive the straight-line service cost per annum.
 Finally, discount to present value as required under IAS 19.
-With this approach, the company recognises the same annual cost each year, rather than increasing recognition in later years due to the benefit step-up.
+With this approach, the company recognizes the same annual cost each year, rather than increasing recognition in later years due to the benefit step-up.

 5. When Not to Use the Straight-Line Approach